aptech/docs/docs/CR-union.rst

 ::

-    //Create two column vectors with character data
+    // Create two column vectors with character data

     let v1 = mary jane linda john;
     let v2 = mary sally;

     x = union(v1,v2,0);

-    //The '$' in front of 'x' tells GAUSS to print 'x' as
+    // The '$' in front of 'x' tells GAUSS to print 'x' as
-    //character data
+    // character data
     print $x;

 The above code will produce the following results: